Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Transformation to the canonical form and Painleve analysis

 At $\bar{\alpha}_{3}=1$ Fuchs indices \eqref{eq:WTC_expansion_5} have the form

-So in this case the necessary condition of the Painlev\'{e} test is held.
-Indeed, at $\bar{\alpha}_{3}=1$ Eq. \eqref{eq:ext_Burgers_3} is the Sharmo--Tasso--Olver equation (see Refs. \cite{Olver1977,Tasso1996}) which is linearizable by the Cole--Hopf transformation.
+Thus, in this case the necessary condition of the Painlev\'{e} test is held.
+Indeed, at $\bar{\alpha}_{3}=1$ Eq. \eqref{eq:ext_Burgers_3} is the Sharmo--Tasso--Olver equation\cite{Olver1977,Tasso1996} which is linearizable by the Cole--Hopf transformation.

-The following cases of parameter $\bar{\alpha}$ are also interesting: $\bar{\alpha}_{4},\,\bar{\alpha}_{5},\,\bar{\alpha}_{6}$.
-For $\bar{\alpha}_{4},\,\bar{\alpha}_{6}$ the Fuchs indices in the second expansion \eqref{eq:WTC_expansion} are integers.
-In the case of $\bar{\alpha}=\bar{\alpha}_{5}$ equation \eqref{eq:WTC_expansion} admits one expansion of form \eqref{eq:WTC_expansion} with Fuchs indices that are integers.
-However, this expansion does not correspond to the general solution.
-In our opinion the presence of the Fuchs indices that are integers indicates that Eq. \eqref{eq:ext_Burgers_3} can admit meromorphic solutions.

 In this section we have found that Eq. \eqref{eq:ext_Burgers_3} passes the Painleve test only in one case: $\bar{\alpha}=1$.
 At any other value of $\bar{\alpha}$ the equation does not have the Painleve property.
 This fact indicates that Eq. \eqref{eq:ext_Burgers_3} is integrable only at $\bar{\alpha}=1$ and this is really the case.